CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 - Traffic allowed on port 8080 and 1433
 	- As needed, add an inbound rule in Windows firewall
 	- As needed, if installed on AWS, AWS security group must allow traffic on port 8080
+- If HTTPS communication protocol selected, traffic allowed on 443

 **Other**<br>